 - After CPI training, work days modified due to aggressive incidents dropped by 69%.

-- In the period between CentraCare’s fiscal years 2012 and 2015, worker’s compensation costs due to aggressive incidents dropped by 61% (watch the presentation to see this graph).
+- In the period between CentraCare’s fiscal years 2012 and 2015, worker’s compensation costs due to aggressive incidents dropped by 61%.

 of the podcast features James and Paul discussing a team intervention approach known as B.E.R.T.

 (Behavioral Escalation Response Team), which the hospital adopted as policy in 2013.

 The purpose of a B.E.R.T. is to bridge the gap between the early stages of an incident and a high-level security alert, responding at a patient’s defensive stage when they appear to be escalating.
 Calling a smaller, specialized team had distinct advantages, including less patient agitation than a larger team might cause as well as less disruption of hospital staff.
 (St. Cloud only calls a B.E.R.T. code for patients.)

 St. Cloud Hospital began a three-month trial of B.E.R.T. in 2013 for all CentraCare Health in-patient medical units except the ED and mental health, because those departments have a security presence constantly in place.

 Notable in this presentation is the data about the percentage of time a Code Green (full-blown security alert) was averted and patient escalation prevented by a B.E.R.T. call—an average success rate of over 80% at the time of this podcast, with 100% reduction in certain months.